ourbunka/kanirenderer/README.md

   2)add kanirenderer.exe dir to your OS ENVIRONMENT "PATH" VARIABLE

-  3)in your obj file directory, open terminal, then enter "kanirenderer yourfilename.obj default windowed"
+  3)in your obj file directory, open terminal, then enter "kanirenderer yourfilename.obj opengl windowed"

 # Credit